-An intensive course in the understanding and assessment of field-based quantitative and mixed methods research in the study of education, with an emphasis on health professions education.
-Students will examine various approaches to data collection and analysis, along with the application of specific research designs.
-The course will finish with the completion of a cumulative quantitative study concept paper and virtual research symposium.
+This intensive course covers understanding and assessment of field-based quantitative and mixed methods research in the study of education, with an emphasis on health professions education.
+Students will examine various data collection and analysis approaches, along with applying specific research designs.
+The course will finish with the completion of a cumulative quantitative study concept paper.